How To Make AI Chatbot In Python Using NLP (NLTK) In 2023

 Step 2.
 Data pre-processing

-In the above image, we are using the Corpus Data which contains nested JSON values, and updating the existing empty lists words, documents, and classes.
+In the above image, we are using the Corpus Data which contains nested JSON values, and updating the existing empty lists of words, documents, and classes.

 Tokenize or Tokenization is used to split a large sample of text or sentences into words.
 In the below image, I have shown the sample from each list we have created.